screenbeard/personal-chronicle/content/posts/10-surefire-ways-to-make-your-baby-sleep.md

 really, who would *want* to look like me), but I see the most beautiful thing in the world when I look at her.

-Just-born babies are supposed to be at the peak of cuteness ((it's an evolutionary thing, look it up)), but this one just keeps getting cuter by the day.
+Just-born babies are supposed to be at the peak of cuteness [^evolution], but this one just keeps getting cuter by the day.
 Maybe parents see it best in their own children because a relaxed and happy playing child is one of the most joyful things you will ever see, and they're most relaxed around their own parents.
 If you've looked at my Flickr stream, there's no shortage of pics of her.
-But they're a tiny percentage of the actual photos I've taken and will not share with all and sundry ((You can thank me later)).
+But they're a tiny percentage of the actual photos I've taken and will not share with all and sundry[^thank].
 I keep taking them because each day her smile gets cheekier, her eyes get sparklier, and her wonder at the world more and more obvious.